UK Sport has set out an exciting blueprint for the future of Olympic and Paralympic sport with its Post Tokyo 2020 Funding Strategy.

 This marks a significant rise in interest compared to the last consultation in 2014, when 924 people responded.

-UK Sport Chair Dame Katherine Grainger said: “As an investor of significant public funds, it is right UK Sport should ask the general public whether we should continue aiming to inspire the nation through medal success and whether we could change our focus in any way.
+UK Sport Chair Dame Katherine Grainger said: “As an investor of significant public funds, it is right UK Sport should ask the general public whether you want us to continue aiming to inspire the nation through medal success and whether we should change our focus in any way.

-“The findings have allowed us to create an exciting blueprint for the future of Olympic and Paralympic sport in the UK and put the athlete at the heart of everything we do.
+“The findings have allowed us to create an exciting blueprint for the future of Olympic and Paralympic sport in the UK and put the athlete at the centre of everything we do.

-“We are confident the new strategy will help sustain medal success while enabling more communities to be inspired by the power of high performance sport.”
+“We are confident the new strategy will help sustain medal success while enabling more communities to be inspired by the power of elite sport.”